joshgerdes/jekyll-uno/_posts/2021-06-29-no-available-resources-error-when-connecting-to-azure-virtual-desktop.md

 ---
-date: 2021-06-29T00:00:00.000+12:00
+date: 2021-06-28T12:00:00.000Z
+title: >-
-title: No Available Resources Error when attempting to connect to Azure Virtual Desktop
+  No Available Resources Error when attempting to connect to Azure Virtual Desktop
 author: Luke
 categories:
   - Azure
 toc: false
 header:
   teaser: images/iazure-marketplace-banner.png
+_template: new_post
 ---

 When connecting to Azure Virtual Desktop, you may get a _"We couldn't connect because there are currently no available resources.
 Try again later or contact tech support for help if this keeps happening."_

 ![We couldn't connect because there are currently no available resources.](/uploads/noresourcesavd.png "We couldn't connect because there are currently no available resources.")